libsidplayfp/VICE-testprogs/VIC20/vic_vert0/readme.txt

 24th line.
 Press Space to cycle through the 3 values.
 You will see the line changing at the bottom."

+"I have investigated the rasterline 0 anomaly a little further to see what happened if I expanded the screen by $9003 (36867).
+I noticed that if I expand the screen just to far enough rasterline 0 contents will in fact be a copy of the first rasterline in that final char-line."
+-> vert0pal2.jpg vert0pal3.jpg vert0ntsc2.jpg vert0ntsc3.jpg

 does not work correctly on xvic (r30500)